kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 .. _CrowPi-L: https://web.archive.org/web/20240426205124/https://www.elecrow.com/crowpi-l-real-raspberry-pi-laptop-for-learning-programming-and-hardware.html

-The official name of this product is `CrowPi-L`_ but mine only answers to the moniker of *pCrowDoodle my beloved*.
+The official name of this product is `CrowPi-L`_ but mine only answers to the moniker of *pcrowDoodle my beloved*.

 .. image:: https://raw.githubusercontent.com/kaycebasques/media/main/gif/pcrowdoodle.gif